evansbenj/Reduced-Representation-Workshop/8_Stacks_and_Structure.md

 ## Running Structure

 Before we can run `Structure` with out data, we have some clerical issues to take care of.
+First, please make sure you are in your home directory by typing this:

+`cd ~/monkey/Stacks_Results`

-Firstly, lets delete the first row from our input file  - this row has a comment that we don't need.
+Now lets delete the first row from our input file  - this row has a comment that we don't need.
 Please type this:

 `tail -n+2 batch_1.structure.tsv > simple_structure.tsv`